DarshanAkolavi/M2-EmbSys/CaseStudy/README.md

 This heats the water up in the washing machine to the desired temperature.

 ## High Level Requirements
+  1.washing machine processes are electrically controlled, such as the drum, valves, pump, motor and heating
-  1.Touchless and Proximity Sensors.
+  2.Touchless and Proximity Sensors.
-  2.Power input to the sysytem.
-  3.Weaight of the
-  4.Temperature sensor and Humidity Sensors to check temperature of the food(Sensing Unit).
+  3.The thermostat measures the water coming into your washing machine and may heat up the water using the heating element to the required temperature.
+  4.The programmer in the machine opens the valves to let the hot and cold water into the machine, this then fills both drums up .
-  5.Wireless connectivity for sensing and aoperating the sysytem.
+  5.Wireless connectivity for sensing and operating the sysytem.
-  6..

 ## Low Level Requirements
-  1.
-  2.
-  3..
+  1. Detergent for removing the dirt from the clothes, and pulls it into the water.
+  2. The inner drum begins to rotate back and forth, mixing the clothes up in the warm, soapy water, agitating them to help remove stains and soiling
-  4.safety look and user friendly.
+  3. safety look and user friendly.